roryprimrose/roryprimrose.github.io/_posts/2010-10-13-custom-workflow-activity-for-business-failure-evaluatione28093part-6.md

 date: 2010-10-13 13:34:00 +10:00
 ---

 The [previous post][0] in this series provided the custom activity that manages multiple business failures in WF.
 Providing adequate designer support was one of the [design goals][1] of this series.
-This post will outline the designer support for the BusinessFailureEvaluator<T> and BusinessFailureScope<T> activities.
+This post will outline the designer support for the BusinessFailureEvaluator&lt;T&gt; and BusinessFailureScope&lt;T&gt; activities.

-**BusinessFailureEvaluator<T>**
+**BusinessFailureEvaluator&lt;T&gt;**

-The BusinessFailureEvaluator<T> evaluates a single business failure.
+The BusinessFailureEvaluator&lt;T&gt; evaluates a single business failure.
 There is no support for child activities which makes the designer very simple.

 {% highlight xml linenos %}
 <sap:ActivityDesigner x:Class="Neovolve.Toolkit.Workflow.Design.Presentation.BusinessFailureEvaluatorDesigner"